 The NeMLA Graduate Fellows Program is operated through the Department of English at NeMLA's administrative host, the University at Buffalo.
 This program provides graduate students a unique opportunity to get practical experience in the working of a large academic convention and non-profit organization, as well as to establish professional connections with scholars across the Northeast and to gain insight into one of the most important forms of knowledge production and dissemination in the humanities.

 Ashley Byczkowski is a French Literature PhD student in the Department of Romance Languages & Literatures at the University at Buffalo.
 Her research interests include 19th and 20th century French and Franco-Caribbean women writers, psychoanalysis and the mother-daughter dyad, autobiographical novels, and global feminisms.

-Callie Ingram is a PhD student in the Department of English at University at Buffalo.
-Her research interests focus on issues of ethics, epistemology, and narrative in postmodern and contemporary American literature.
+Callie Ingram is a PhD candidate in the Department of English at University at Buffalo.
+Her research interests focus on issues of ethics, epistemology, and narrative in contemporary American literature.
 Her article "Counter-Narrative Ethics: Don DeLillo's Post-9/11 Novels" is forthcoming in Critique: Studies in Contemporary Fiction.